 Not wanting to break the illusion of a chic woman still in possession of an uncracked pelvic floor, I waved her ahead while crossing my legs (and fingers) a little tighter.

 But.
 Never.
 Again.

 The most shocking thing was not that I was going to wet myself, but that I was powerless to stop it.
-The more I tried to hold on and not think of a running tap, Niagara Falls or pints of lager, the more my silk fancy pants filled up with the holy water of shame.
+The more I tried to hold on and not think of a running tap, Niagara Falls or pints of lager, the more my fancy silk pants filled up with the holy water of shame.
 Why oh why hadn’t I done those bloody pelvic floor exercises post childbirth?
 Oh, I remember.
 I had been bludgeoned into submissive agony after a traumatic labour.
 Whimpering and staring in horror at my lady envelope which I knew would never fully seal shut again.
-That and looking for a blunt instrument with which to cosh Bronnie.
+That and looking for a blunt instrument with which to cosh Bronnie (my late husband).

 So, members of le public, take an education.
 Unsmiling women in bathrooms glaring at young mothers and children are not uptight bitches.
 They are just women of a certain age tight from lunch or dinner who are no longer tight in their tights.